-In 2009, the Public Access Bureau responded to 1,942 requests for assistance regarding the Illinois Freedom of Information Act, 5 ILCS 140, the Illinois Open Meetings Act, 5 ILCS 120, and related issues.
-The Bureau also conducted more than 45 training sessions for members of the public, government officials, members of the media and students along with 13 seminars to heighten awareness of and compliance with the newly strengthened laws.
+In 2010, the Public Access Counselor (PAC) responded to 5,228 requests for assistance regarding the Illinois Freedom of Information Act, 5 ILCS 140, the Illinois Open Meetings Act, 5 ILCS 120, and related issues.
+The PAC also conducted more than 60 training sessions for members of the public, government officials, members of the media and students.

-The following is a statistical breakdown of the requests received by our office between January 1, 2009 and December 31, 2009.
+The following is a breakdown of the requests received by our office between January 1, 2010 and December 31, 2010.
 The vast majority of the requests came from members of the public.
 The requests came from every area of the state, and involved all types of public bodies, from the smallest villages to the largest cities and state agencies.